 - Line 2 baking tray with parchment paper.
 Remove the cookie dough and leave to come to room temperature.
 Place cookie balls on the baking tray at least 2 inches apart.

-- Remove the cookie dough and leave to come to room temperature.
+- Remove the cookie dough and leave to come to room temperature for 10 minutes.

 - Bake for 10 – 12 minutes.
 Remove from oven and place on cooling rack.
 The centre of cookies may look slightly under baked.
 Leave to cool for at least 10 minutes before serving.